alphagov/reliability-engineering/source/documentation/monitoring-alerts/create-edit-alerts-using-prometheus.md

 For further information on how to create an alert, [see the README in the prometheus-aws-configuration-beta repo][13], which explains what each of the fields means and gives you a base to start from.

 You may have to iterate your alerting rules to make them more useful for your team.
-For example you may get alerts that do not require any action as the threshold is too low.
+For example you may get alerts that do not require any action as the threshold is too low (false positives).

 ### Create a PR with your alerting rule